Skip to Main Content

 When authors take on the task of writing up their research for publication, it is good practice to prepare the report in a format that resembles most closely the final submission.
-In order to prepare, researchers should pre-select the publication (in the life sciences, usually a peer-reviewed journal) to which they intend to submit.
+In order to prepare, it helps if researchers pre-select the publication (in the life sciences, usually a peer-reviewed journal) to which they intend to submit.

 - Which journal(s) appear?

-- Search your research topic in a database in your field (e.g., MEDLINE, Embase, CINAHL, BIOSIS, PsycINFO, Web of Science).
+- Search your research topic in a database in your field (e.g., MEDLINE, Embase, CINAHL, BIOSIS, PsycINFO, Web of Science Core Collection).

-- Use the "Source Title" filter to see which journals have published the most articles on the topic of your search.
+- Use the "Source Title" filter to see which journals have published the most articles on the topics related to your search and research

 - You may also wish to email the journal to find out if the subject fits in the publication's scope, or in a particular theme issue.